-If it is discovered upon evaluation that the low-level concern refers to behaviour that was not considered to be in breach of the Staff Code of Conduct and the law, the headteacher will speak to the individual about whom the concern was made to discuss their behaviour, why and how the behaviour may have been misconstrued, and what they can do to avoid such misunderstandings in the future.
-The headteacher will also speak to the individual who shared the concern, outlining why the behaviour reported is consistent with school standards and the law.
-The headteacher will take care to ensure that conversations with individuals who reported concerns that transpired to be unfounded do not deter that individual from reporting concerns in the future.
+If it is discovered upon evaluation that the low-level concern refers to behaviour that was not considered to be in breach of the Staff Code of Conduct, Professional Boundaries with Pupils Policy and the law, the Executive Headteacher and Head of School will speak to the individual about whom the concern was made to discuss their behaviour, why and how the behaviour may have been misconstrued, and what they can do to avoid such misunderstandings in the future.
+The Executive Headteacher and Head of School will also speak to the individual who shared the concern, outlining why the behaviour reported is consistent with school standards and the law.
+The Executive Headteacher and Head of School will take care to ensure that conversations with individuals who reported concerns that transpired to be unfounded do not deter that individual from reporting concerns in the future.

-The headteacher / DSL will discuss the concern with the LADO if they have been involved, to discern whether the behaviour, and the reporting of this behaviour, is indicative of ambiguity in the school's policies or procedures, or the training it offers to staff.
-Where such ambiguity is found, the DSL / headteacher will work together to resolve this with input from other staff members, as necessary.
+The Executive Headteacher and Head of School will discuss the concern with the DSL (and if they have been involved, the LADO) to discern whether the behaviour, and the reporting of this behaviour, is indicative of ambiguity in the school's policies or procedures, or the training it offers to staff.
+Where such ambiguity is found, the DSL and Executive Headteacher and Head of School will work together to resolve this with input from other staff members, as necessary.